 Image via Wikimedia

 China Daily praised the recent announcement as a step to strengthen animal protection, highlighting that “more inspections will be made at markets, online platforms and ports to cut off channels for such illegal trades.”
-Meanwhile, several Chinese animal activists perturbed by the notice told Southern Weekend that they’re worried the new changes will provide a loophole for organizations to easily obtain and use the endangered animal parts.
+Meanwhile, several Chinese animal activists perturbed by the notice told Southern Weekly that they’re worried the new changes will provide a loophole for organizations to easily obtain and use the endangered animal parts.

 Since 1993, China has prohibited the trade and use of tiger bone and rhino horn, which are deemed of great value in traditional Chinese medicine.
-Chao Fan, a researcher with China Academy of Chinese Medical Sciences, told Southern Weekend that tiger bone is the component of several TCM prescriptions and aids in the growth and strength of human bone, while rhino horn helps to “get rid of inner heat.”
+Chao Fan, a researcher with China Academy of Chinese Medical Sciences, told Southern Weekly that tiger bone is the component of several TCM prescriptions and aids in the growth and strength of human bone, while rhino horn helps to “get rid of inner heat.”

 “China’s decision to reopen a legalized trade in farmed tiger bone and rhino horn reverses 25 years of conservation progress in reducing the demand for these products in traditional Chinese medicine and improving the effectiveness of law enforcement,” said the WWF director.
 “This devastating reversal by China runs completely counter to the image of wildlife champion the world had come to expect with China’s ivory trade ban, which was such a positive development for the world’s elephants.”

-According to the WWF, there are only 3,900 wild tigers and 29,000 wild rhinos remaining on Earth.
+According to the WWF, there are only 3,900 wild tigers and 29,000 wild rhinos remaining on earth.